 So how would you rate your knowledge of the German mülltrennung system?
-Do you know how to separate your household waste the German way?
+Do you know how to properly sort garbage in Germany?
 Learn all about German garbage disposal system in this article.

 When introduced for the first time, many of us expats assume that the puzzling German garbage disposal system is just an unnecessary complication to an otherwise simple household chore.
 Many Germans would like to disagree with you.

 In fact, the German garbage disposal system is a matter of national pride.

 At first, newcomers find it very hard to correctly sort garbage in Germany.
 But fret not, dear foreigners.
 This infamous waste separation system is so complex that at times Germans themselves cannot completely wrap their head around it.

 Here is a nifty guide to explain how the German garbage disposal system works.

 Go on, take up the challenge and become a Mülltrennung master in no time!

 First Some Important Factoids